HenryMartins/alx-system_engineering-devops/0x01-shell_permissions/README.md

 create an empty file
-add execute permission to the owner of file execute permission to owner, group owner and read permission to other users
+add execute permission to the owner of file execute permission to owner, group owner and read permission to other users execution permission to owner,group owner and other users